Long Binh Post: Major units

-The II Field Force, 18th Military Police Brigade, 199th Light Infantry Brigade, 44th Medical Brigade and the 93rd and 24th Evacuation Hospitals were located on Long Binh Post.
+The II Field Force, 18th Military Police Brigade, 199th Light Infantry Brigade, 44th Medical Brigade, 20th Engineer Brigade, US Army Engineer Command, Vietnam and the 93rd and 24th Evacuation Hospitals were located on Long Binh Post.
 Logistics was provided by the 266th Supply and Service Battalion which provided graves registration; clothing and equipment; petroleum, oil, and lubricants (POL); and construction supplies for the III Corps Area in Vietnam.